On the Number of Interference Alignment Solutions for the K-User MIMO Channel with Constant Coefficients: Numerical experiments

-Although these results have mainly a theoretical interest, they might also have some important practical implications.
-For instance, knowing the rate of increase of the number of solutions with $K$ could have interest to analyze the asymptotic performance of linear IA, as discussed in \cite{Schmidt2010}.
-Also, for moderate-size networks for which the total number of solutions is not very high, the results of this paper also open the possibility to provide a systematic way to compute all (or practically all) interference alignment solutions for a channel realization.
-Although all IA solutions are asymptotically equivalent, their sum-rate performance in low or moderate SNRs behavior may differ significantly \cite{Santamaria2010,Schmidt2010}.
-The main idea here is that if we are able to obtain all or almost all IA solutions for a particular channel realization, we can get all or almost all IA solutions for any other channel realization by using a homotopy-continuation based method such as that described in \cite{OscarIcassp}.
-This idea is illustrated in Figure \ref{fig:sumrate_comparison}, which shows in grey the sum-rate curves of 973 different solutions for the $(4 \times 6, 2)^4$ network.
-The maximum sum-rate solution is plotted in a thicker solid line, while the average sum-rate of all solutions is represented with a dashed line.
-The relative performance improvement provided by the maximum sum-rate solution over the average is always above 10 \% for SNR values below 40 dB, and is more than 20 \% for SNR=20 dB.
+Although these results have a mainly theoretical interest, they might also have some important practical implications.
+In the following, we illustrate this point with a numerical experiment.
+Let us assume that we have a moderate-size network for which the total number of solutions is relatively small.
+One such example could be the $(4 \times 6, 2)^4$ system which, according to the results in Table \ref{tab:num_solutions_2beam_approx}, has a number solutions in the interval $[904,1042]$ ($95\%$ confidence interval).
+It is obvious that, since the exact number of solutions is unknown, a systematic way to compute all interference alignment solutions for a given channel realization does not exist.
+Still, one may try to compute them by repeatedly running some iterative algorithm such as the ones in \cite{Gomadam11}, \cite{Gonzalez2014a} or \cite{OscarIcassp} from different initialization points.\footnote{Note that the last one is restricted to single-beam scenarios and, consequently, cannot be applied to the scenario at hand.} This idea is illustrated in Figure \ref{fig:sumrate_comparison}, where the sum-rate performance associated to 973 different solutions is shown.
+The fact that we have been able to find 973 solutions only demonstrates that, at least, 973 solutions exist.
+The actual number may be even larger and presumably below 1042, but it seems hard to be determined by means of the algorithm in \cite{Gomadam11}.
+In Figure \ref{fig:sumrate_comparison}, the maximum sum-rate solution is represented with a thicker solid line, while the average sum-rate of all solutions is represented with a dashed line.
+Interestingly, the relative performance improvement provided by the maximum sum-rate solution over the average is substantial, i.e. it is always above 10 \% for SNR values below 40 dB, and more than 20 \% for SNR=20 dB.
 We note that this improvement is comparable to the one provided by sum-rate optimization algorithms which take into account additional information in the optimization procedure such as direct channels and noise variance.